What is an allergy?

 The immune system is designed to protect your body from foreign invaders that can cause damage.
 When a foreign substance like a virus enters the body, the immune system launches into action to help fight off the infection.
 When the immune system over-reacts to typically harmless foreign substances (called allergens), we call this an allergy.

 A substance that is an allergen for one person may not be for another, as everyone reacts differently.
-The likelihood of developing allergies is increased if other family members suffer from allergy or asthma.
+The likelihood of developing allergies is increased if other family members suffer from allergy or suffer from allergies or other respiratory conditions.

 Common allergens include: